reMarkable/cobalt/README.md

 Run this one time to provision static IPs for the Cobalt jobs.

 `./cobaltb.py deploy endpoint --job=report-master`

+`./cobaltb.py deploy endpoint --job=shuffler`
-Run this one time to configure the Cloud Endpoint.
+Run these one time for the report-master and shuffler each to configure the Cloud Endpoints.
 If you run this multiple times, it will upload multiple copies of the Cloud Endpoint configuration but will otherwise have no effect.
 (The latest uploaded config will be used.)

+`./cobaltb.py deploy upload_certificate --job=report-master --dev-generate`

+`./cobaltb.py deploy upload_certificate --job=shuffler --dev-generate`
+Run these one time for the report-master and shuffler each to upload self-signed certificates.
+This command will generate a self-signed certificate using `openssl` and deploy it.
+DO NOT USE FOR PRODUCTION!!!
+(See Deploying Cobalt to GKE in a Production Cluster for instructions on deploying certificates to production.)
+To upload a different certificate, you must first delete the existing certificate if there is one:
+`./cobaltb.py deploy delete_certificate --job=<job-name>`

 `./cobaltb.py deploy build`
 Run this to build Docker containers for the Shuffler, Analyzer Service and